iLib-js/ilib-loctool-webos-ts-resource/README.md

+> :warning: **Deprecation Notice** :warning:
+> This repository has been deprecated.
+Please use the corresponding package from the [ilib-mono-webos](https://github.com/iLib-js/ilib-mono-webos) instead.

 # ilib-loctool-webos-ts-resource
 ilib-loctool-webos-ts-resource is a plugin for the loctool that allows it to read and localize TS resource files.
 This plugin is optimized for the webOS platform.